Koi-IT/Roomley/design/userStories.md

 ### View Profile

-As a user I want to view my own profile and that of others aswell.
+As a user I want to view my own profile and that of others as well.

 ### View Task